Staten Island Ferry: 2000s to present

 Immediately after the September 11, 2001, attacks, Staten Island ferryboats were used to evacuate attack victims from the World Trade Center.
 The line was then temporarily closed for a week, with ferry service restored by September 18.
 When it reopened, some ferries were diverted to Bay Ridge due to the closures of subways and roads across the East River.
 This continued into 2002, by which time some 2,200 passengers per day were using the ferry, and continued to do so even after the subways and highways were reopened.
 As a result of the Maritime Transportation Security Act of 2002, all vehicular traffic on the ferry was banned in 2003, and passengers were no longer allowed to board from the lower level of either terminal.
 Passengers had to board and depart from different sections of the ferry; each terminal's lower level was used by departing passengers, which required boarding passengers to use the upper level.
 This made boarding the ferry inconvenient for park-and-ride users at the St. George Terminal.

 In 2002, the city again proposed eliminating night service, with plans to outsource nighttime operations to other ferry companies in the area.
 However, night and weekend service was increased in 2004 due to growing ridership.
 Before the 2004 increase in night service, boats only ran once an hour between midnight and 7 a.m.
 The ferry had not added more trips during nights and weekends, even though Staten Island's population had increased since 1990.
 Ridership continued to increase; and in November 2006, additional ferries, running every 30 minutes, were provided during the weekend morning hours.
 In 2015, weekend-morning and late-night frequencies were increased to every thirty minutes.

 The lower levels of each terminal were reopened in 2017 to reduce crowding on the ships' upper levels.
 The St. George Terminal's lower level was opened during the morning rush, and the Whitehall Terminal's lower level was opened during middays and the evening rush.
 During March 2020, service frequencies were temporarily decreased to once-hourly service due to an 86% decrease in ridership levels following the spread of the 2020 coronavirus pandemic to New York City.
 During the pandemic, concession stands aboard each vessel were closed.
 A longer-term nighttime service cut was announced the next month; the service reduction would remain in effect through at least June 2021, saving $6 million.
 Full-time service was restored in August 2021.
 The New York City Department of Transportation and the New York City Economic Development Corporation announced plans in January 2024 to reopen the concession stands on each ferryboat, and they began looking for concessionaires that month.
+Alcohol sales aboard each ferry, which had been discontinued around the pandemic, were resumed in 2026.